Susan Coyle: Military career

 Coyle was next appointed to the directing staff of the Australian Command and Staff College—which included a three-month stint as Director of Studies – Land—prior to being posted as Director of Soldier Career Management – Army.
 In June 2014 Coyle, now a colonel, deployed to the Middle East as Deputy Commander – Afghanistan in Joint Task Force 633.
 As operations in the Middle East transitioned to a military intervention against the Islamic State, the Australian forces were reorganised and Coyle became Deputy Commander Joint Task Force 633.
 Towards the end of her twelve-month tour, she raised and was the inaugural commander of Task Group Afghanistan (Task Group 633.6).
 In recognition of her "distinguished leadership" and "exceptional drive, enthusiasm and commitment" in the Middle East, Coyle was awarded the Distinguished Service Medal in the 2017 Australia Day Honours.
 She returned to Australia as Chief of Staff and Director Workforce and Behaviours within the First Principles Review, One Defence Implementation Office, prior to being seconded to the United States in 2016 to attend the United States Army War College.
 She graduated in 2017, leaving the college as a Distinguished Graduate with a Master of Strategic Studies.
 She also holds a Master in Organisational Development and Strategic Human Resource Management from the University of New England.

 Coyle was appointed to command the 6th Combat Support Brigade at Victoria Barracks, Sydney in June 2017.
 She was also appointed Head of Corps for the Royal Australian Corps of Signals.
 The 6th Brigade oversees intelligence, surveillance, target acquisition and reconnaissance units in the Australian Army to provide specialist combat support to land-based forces.
 Coyle relinquished command of the brigade in December 2019 and, promoted major general, she redeployed to the Middle East as Commander Joint Task Force 633 on Operation Accordion from January to November 2020.
 Coyle was the first woman to command the task force, which is responsible for all Australian Defence Force operations and more than 1,200 personnel in the Middle East region.
 She relinquished command of the task force to Rear Admiral Michael Rothwell in November 2020 and, in recognition of her "exceptional performance of duty" in the role, was appointed a Member of the Order of Australia in the 2022 Australia Day Honours.

 Following her return to Australia, Coyle was appointed Head Information Warfare in the Joint Capabilities Group in January 2021.
 She was next posted as Commander Forces Command in November 2022.
+In July 2024, Coyle was promoted to lieutenant general and appointed as Chief of Joint Capabilities.